 - Monitor and supervise, formally and informally, on an ongoing basis,

-communications activities.
-All partners and messengers, formal and
+misinformation.
+All partners and messengers, formal and informal,

-informal, should feel empowered to be monitors, to gather and report on
+should feel empowered to be monitors, to gather and report on feedback

-feedback.
-They should understand that community conversations happen
+conversations they are seeing/hearing).
+They should understand that

-formally and informally: on talk radio, at religious-based gatherings,
+community conversations happen formally and informally: on talk radio,

 - Cultivate strong political commitment that is exhibited and